WPBP/tools/README.md

     create-archive.sh - Use this script to create a zip archive of the Plugin update-version.sh - Use this script to update version string in all the files of the Plugin

-## Deprecated

-The `apigen.sh` is deprecated but is kept on the repo for archive reason.